 There are many ways to fold dumplings, so if you have a preferred way, go ahead and use that.
 I often use the way you can see in the video where you pinch together the two sides in the middle, then make a few pleats to either side on the one side of the dumpling.
 This gives the top edge a moon-shape curve.

 You can use homemade or store-bought dumpling wrappers for this, as you prefer.
 If using homemade dough, they should seal together simply by pressing and the dough is that bit more flexible.
 Just take care that you roll relatively evenly and don't accidentally burst open the wrappers.

-With store-bought, while they are more convenient, they can be a little drier.
-So you should dampen the edge of the wrapper before sealing to help it stick.
-Sometimes you may want to dampen the pleats on the outside as well.
+Store-bought dumpling wrappers are certainly more convenient and are one less thing to prepare.
+You just need to watch when sealing as they can be a little drier.
+You should dampen the edge of the wrapper with some water before sealing to help the two sides stick.
+Sometimes you may want to dampen the pleats on the outside as well so they lie flat.

 Whichever you use, just make sure they are sealed well enough to hold as they cook.
 And try to make sure they have enough filling to feel filled, but not so much it bursts open.
 Also, try to ensure you don't have air caught inside the dumpling.

 You can cook dumplings in a few ways - steaming in a steamer basket, boiling or pan-frying and streaming.
 All of them are good, you just get slightly different textures in the end result, so really it just depends on your preference.

 I personally like either steamed or pan fried/steamed for these, as I like the slightly chewy texture in the dumpling wrapper that you get with them.

 One of the great things about dumplings is that while they may take a little bit of effort to make, you can make them ahead and freeze for another time.
 You simply freeze them on a baking sheet, making sure they don't touch other dumplings, then transfer to a freezer bag or box once frozen.